 Our Top Tips for Creating A Professional Voicemail Message:

 Recognition is a great tool to show a potential customer that you care about them and what better place to start than with your voicemail.
 You want to either thank them for calling or apologize for missing their call and set expectations for what happens after they hang up – will their call be returned shortly?
 Within a business day?
 Common courtesy goes a long way!

 2. Cater to Your Audience

 There is nothing worse than having to wait on the phone to talk to a voicemail recording.
 Don’t lose potential customers by boring them with a long, drawn-out message.
-Keep it short and sweet, 10 to 30 seconds should be suitable for most professional voicemail needs.
+Short and sweet voicemail messages are best, 10 to 30 seconds should be suitable for most voicemail needs.

 4. Limit Background Noise

-Whether it’s the bustle of cars outside or chatter in the office, any type of noise in the background of your voicemail message (other than your voice) sounds highly unprofessional.
+Whether it’s the bustle of cars outside or chatter in the office, any type of noise in the background of your greeting (other than your voice) sounds highly unprofessional.
 Try to find a quiet place where you can record your message and listen back for any subtle background disturbances.

 5. Write & Rehearse

-Not everyone can create a spectacular, unscripted message on their first try.
-That is why it is crucial to jot your message down in writing before hitting the record button.
+Not everyone can create a spectacular, unscripted professional voicemail message on their first try.
+That is why it is crucial to write your message down before hitting the record button.
 Also, consider rehearsing your message out loud a few times to get a feel for how it will come across to listeners.
 Once you’ve done this, you should be ready for your big debut!

 6. Identify Yourself